lerato1ofwan/760-lost-in-translation/README.md

 Group 19 – UCT Natural Language Processing 2025

 🏃 How to run:

-- Clone the github repository
+-Clone the github repository.

-- Execute Lost_In_Translation_Notebook.ipynb notebook file: Upload and run all cells either in Google Colab T4 runtime, or locally in Jupyter Notebook or equivalent.
+-Execute "Lost_In_Translation_Notebook.ipynb" notebook file: Upload and run all cells either in Google Colab T4 runtime, or locally in Jupyter Notebook or equivalent.

-- We strongly advice using Google Colab's T4 runtime if local Jupyter Notebook is not powered by a GPU - the NLLB 3B model requires a GPU for faster processing.
+-We strongly advice using Google Colab's T4 runtime if local Jupyter Notebook is not powered by a GPU - the NLLB 3B model requires a GPU for faster processing.

 📌 Project Overview